tyrasd/overpass-turbo/README.md

 ### git-branches

-Development is done in the *master* branch, stable releases are committed to *gh-pages*.
+Development is done in the *master* branch, stable releases are marked with git tags, the *gh-pages* branch contains static builds of the releases.

 ### install & run